hal-platform/hal/slate/source/includes/endpoints/_queue.md

 Parameter | Description
 --------- | -----------
-jobs      | Space-delimited list of build or push IDs.
+jobs      | Space-delimited list of build or release IDs.

 <aside class="warning">
     The queue cannot retrieve the current status of more than 50 jobs at once.